 The offenses of these two teams are very different.
 The Steelers are scoring 10 more points per game than the Titans are, which makes sense because the Steelers have Ben Roethlisberger, Antonio Brown, Martavis Bryant, and Le’Veon Bell and the Titans have

-blond Ashton Kutcher Zach Mettenberger, Nate Washington, Shonn Greene and someone named Bishop Sankey (who might actually be good in the future).
+blond Ashton Kutcher Zach Mettenberger, Nate Washington, Shonn Greene and Bishop Sankey.
 The Titans offense stinks.
-But they’re going against the Steelers defense (who will again be without Troy Polamalu and Ryan Shazier), so they could damn well be All-Pro by the end of tomorrow night.
+But they’re going against a Steelers defense that will again be without Troy Polamalu and Ryan Shazier, so they’ll have their opportunities on offense.

 Ben doesn’t throw an INT.
 Defense forces a late turnover to seal it.